CORONAVIRUS - we are starting to reopen - see the SHEDule page for current activities

 CORONAVIRUS - normal programme suspended for the time being - see the SHEDule page for online meetings and activities

 What's the big idea?

-We are a group of mainly older men who have fun getting together and being involved.
+We are a group of mainly older men who have fun doing things together and getting involved.
 Men’s Sheds are like a typical man’s garden shed only larger and well equipped with workbenches and a range of machine and hand tools.
 Using their skills and knowledge, members work together on practical projects that benefit the local community.
 And for those who enjoy the social side, it’s also a place to sit and relax, have a chat, listen to talks or go on an outing.
 Last autumn we opened our social extension, with a games, art group and discussions.

 The big idea is that a Shed is a friendly, and inclusive place to talk about the issues and experiences that affect our lives; build new social networks and friendships; and share our skills.
 It’s well known that a sense of purpose and social activity has a very positive effect on health and well-being in later life.
 By working ‘shoulder to shoulder’ we aim to reduce social isolation and promote active and healthy lifestyles in later life.

 Sheds are intentionally informal in approach and welcome men (and some women) from all walks of life – whatever their working backgrounds - including those who can be the hardest to reach.

 Having fun, helping in the community

 We’ve taken on a number of practical projects around Romsey and enjoy working for the benefit of the community.
 We’ve made planters, fixed shelves, decorated rooms, and repaired play equipment - all for local organisations that help the young, old and families.
 We’ve helped at the Mayor’s picnic, the relay marathon and other community events.
 On the last Saturday of each month we run a RepairShed where people bring in small items for for repair.
 So far some people have brought in around 150 items - and we've repaired 85% of them.
 Please for a list of recent projects.